-The COVID-19 Emergency Response Act 2020 (Qld) (The Act) commenced on 23 April 2020 in response to a range of issues faced by industries and government, as a result of the COVID-19 pandemic.
+The COVID-19 Emergency Response Act 2020 (Qld) (The Act) commenced on 23 April 2020 in response to a range of issues faced by industries and government, as a result of the COVID-19 pandemic, in particular, public notification.

 The COVID Emergency Act includes powers to make what extraordinary regulations for relevant matters.
 Section 9(n) of the Act states that the publication or display of a notice or advertisement is a relevant matter.